Qminder/javascript-api/README.md

 For starters, you can find all tickets in a line with ID 12345:

-    const tickets = await Qminder.tickets.search({ status: ['NEW'], line: 12345 });
+    const tickets = await Qminder.Ticket.search({ status: ['NEW'], line: 12345 });

-Qminder.tickets refers to TicketService, for which you can find documentation in the [API reference][api].
+Qminder.Ticket refers to TicketService, for which you can find documentation in the [API reference][api].

 Alternatively, you can send a [GraphQL](https://graphql.org/) query to the Qminder API:

-    const locations = await Qminder.graphql.query(`{
+    const locations = await Qminder.GrahphQL.query(`{
         locations {
             id
             name